 Harrow by Joy Williams.
 Her first novel since Pulitzer Prize-nominated The Quick and the Dead, Joy Williams creates an apocalyptic story about a gifted young girl who stumbles upon a resort filled with elderly inhabitants who want to violently punish corporations and those who created the environmental apocalypse.
 Releases September 14.

 Monsters Born and Made by Tanvi Berwah.
 This is an incredible story that leads to complete doom every which way Koral turns.
 This new world was hard to understand in the beginning, but once the races begin, you get snared into its net and can’t help but hope that things will get better for Koral and her family.
 Will she win the race and help her family out of their ruin, especially when the entire world is stacked up against her?
 This South Asian inspired story releases September 6.

 The Best Friend by Jessica Fellowes.
 For those who love thrillers, this book explores the friendship between two women.
-Friends at a young age, and then when men are introduced into their lives, everything takes a dark turn.
+Friends at a young age, their story takes a dark turn after men come into their lives.
 Releases September 13.

 The Deceptions by Jill Bialosky.
 This book qualifies for the tag of writing about strong women.
 As a woman’s life unravels at the seams, this teacher/poet spends her days in the Metropolitan Museum of Art, sitting before the Greek and Roman gods.
 They come to life, forcing her to choose between myth and reality.
 This book is an exploration between ‘female sexuality and ambition.’
 Releases September 6.